alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

-# An Easy Introduction to JavaScript [Generators]
+# A Simple Introduction to JavaScript Generators

 JavaScript generators, or generator functions, are one of the lesser known features of ECMAScript 6 (ES6).
 They can look a bit strange.
 This tutorial will help you wrap your head around them and understand the basics.
-You will learn about what JavaScript generators are, how they work and how to use them.
+You will learn about what JavaScript generators are, how they work, how to create them and how to use them.
 <!--more-->
 <!--
 Table of Contents: